NeelBishnu007/calculator/README.md

 # calculator
-First crude calculator project I built using HTML,CSS and JS Main issues with media queries, which I can't seem to implement very well.
+First crude calculator project I built using HTML,CSS and JS.
+ Main issues with media queries, which I can't seem to implement very well.
  Otherwise had lots of fun making it!